 UV disinfection uses electromagnetic waves in the UV-C band – a natural component of sunlight – to inactivate bacteria and a variety of other microbes.
 It is a broad-spectrum technique that inactivates a wide range of micro-organisms and is entirely chemical-free with no health and safety or environmental issues.
 All it needs is an electricity supply.
-However, in order to get the best out your UV system, it has to be properly designed and that means providing the UV supplier with five key items of information to be able not only to select the right size of reactor but also to consider what other features will need to be included.
+However, in order to get the best out your UV system, it has to be properly designed and that means providing the UV supplier with 5 key items of information to be able not only to select the right size of reactor but also to consider what other features will need to be included.

-For example, if the normal average flow is 5m3/h for 6 hours per shift but the maximum is 10m3/h for 2 hours it may be better to use two 5m3/h units with one normally off line and just brought into service for the maximum flow.
+For example, if the normal average flow is 5m3/h for 6 hours per shift but the maximum is 10m3/h for 2 hours it may be better to use two 5m3/h units with one normally off-line and just brought into service for the maximum flow.

 2. DEFINING WHETHER THE FLOW IS CONTINUOUS OR INTERMITTENT

 Then is the flow continuous, and do you need a standby stream to cover for maintenance or breakdown?
 The minimum flow is important because some large UV reactors need a minimum flow to keep them cool.

 Equally important is whether the flow is intermittent.
 If the flow stops it may be necessary to switch the reactor off, but then, when it restarts it will need a warm-up time before it can guarantee to deliver the full germicidal dose and this may necessitate a run to waste or a recycle line.

 3. DEFINING THE LIQUID CHARACTERISTICS FOR UV DISINFECTION